 Join Rabbi Emily and the Shabbat Dinosaur for Shabbat stories and songs through our livestream.
 Best for younger children.
 Please check the EHRS Our Week Ahead email for the opportunity to join on Zoom so we can hear your suggestions for what to put in the Chicken soup pot and where you have your Shabbat feelings!

 18:30 Erev Shabbat Service

-led by Rabbi Mark through the EHRS Livestream
+led by Rabbi Debbie through the EHRS Livestream

 Click here for the Erev Shabbat Service siddur